forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 ###### C. Assessment
 The assessment starts with "A common, though not universal, feature of the acts of recognition of the Republic of Kosovo was to say that Kosovo was ‘unique’ or ‘sui generis’, that its attainment of Statehood was not to be taken as a precedent which could be relied upon by any other ethnic group in a discrete territory which wished to secede from the State under the sovereignty of which it currently was and to have its own State.
 If it were to be a precedent (whatever that means),28 then the Statehood of the Republic of Kosovo could have a destabilizing effect on many States." and is closed with "It would be convenient and very helpful if the international system had a legislative device to deal with anomalous cases, to be able to amend the general rules to accommodate them or to provide an expressly exceptional solution; but it does not, at least not in the absence of a Chapter VII Security Council resolution.
 All the invocation of the authority of ‘the international community’ cannot hide what is an attempt by some States, for what they see as very good reasons, to make a world which does justice to the Kosovars (and furthers their own interests in Balkan stability) even if that cannot be done without depriving Serbia of some of its rights.
 Nonetheless, international lawyers know only too well that the facts can make the law — and the facts in Kosovo will eventually establish whether or not Serbian authority is to continue or a new State has conclusively emerged — but at the moment, we are still waiting on the facts to be established.
 The law does not seem to have much to do with that."

+## Appendix
+### Looking Forward
+European integration in the long run and possibly Open Balkans Project as a bridge seem a viable path onwards.

+> Some reason for Open Balkans [as a bridge]:
+> * Deeper integration with the EU seems more likely with a single well organized group instead of many small states.
+A better cooperation is important as the EU surrounds the Balkan and a full membership may take time as the accession of many small states seems unlikely as long as the EU has not reformed its decision processes and such a reform is not immediate.
+> * The economies can develope within a larger market which usually increases efficiency and competitiveness and [thereby] prepares the economies for the European and world-wide markets.
+> * Benefits for people such as free movement and student exchanges.